24 October 2023 | By Shaun Farrow

 Firewalling is the next logical layer, typically protecting the environment from the network edge.
 Firewall solutions have evolved from the straightforward block/allow list and now permit traffic based on identity, application and job role, with some even analysing traffic as it flows through the firewall itself.

 94% of all breaches use email for the initial compromise2.
 It’s an easy target as email addresses are often published or guessable and usually provide a direct path to the intended recipient — so email filtering is another key layer to a comprehensive security solution.

 Multi-Factor Authentication (MFA) and Two-Factor Authentication (2FA) offer value for money and are often bundled with other licencing.
 These mechanisms significantly increase the difficulty of hacking.
 In fact, it’s estimated that 80% of breaches could have been stopped with the use of MFA or 2FA2.

 It’s sometimes overlooked that employees can be your greatest asset when it comes to prevention.
 By regularly delivering cyber security awareness and education sessions, your workforce can pick up on events or behaviours that may otherwise go unnoticed by automated software — eg, emotive or out-of-character language encouraging an end user to click a link in an email.

 Neglecting to prepare for an attack could have devastating consequences for a business, which is why Business Continuity and Disaster Recovery plans are essential.

-A recent Cybereason report which surveyed businesses that have been hit by Ransomware attacks highlighted some interesting findings:
+A recent Cybereason report4 which surveyed businesses that have been hit by ransomware attacks highlighted some interesting findings: